-Isaiah 53 gives a number of prophetic details concerning the coming of the Messiah, His death, substitutionary atonement, salvation, and resurrection.
-Each of these prophecies were fulfilled in Jesus Christ.
+Isaiah 53 provides several prophecy details concerning the coming of the Messiah, His death, substitutionary atonement, salvation, and resurrection.
+All these prophecies was fulfilled in Jesus Christ.
 Chapter 53 is quoted or alluded to at least 85 times in the New Testament.